 - We will work on explorations in class almost every class meeting.
 You are expected to write up the explorations we work in class by the next class meeting.
 In general, I will not grade these explorations, but I will call students to the board to present work or provide explanations based upon these.
-Thus, failure to come to class with your write-ups will result in my lowering your participation grade by one point.
+Thus, failure to come to class with your write-ups will result in my lowering your participation grade by three points.
 I may determine preparedness by collecting all explorations on a particular day and checking for completion or by observing preparedness based upon your presentations. - You will be expected to keep a journal and a portfolio of the explorations from class for each unit.
-The portfolio will consist of your written work on the explorations and occasional summaries of assigned readings.
+Your portfolio will also include "Homework Prep-work" assignments that accompany some of the lessons in class.
+These "Homework Prep-work" assignments are submitted via Blackboard and then submitted in hard-copy form with your portfolio.
+Each missing or late Blackboard submission (on Prep-work assignments) will result in a 2% reduction of your portfolio grade and a 3% reduction in your class participation grade.
+Journal entries will be typically assigned at the end of each class and due via BlackBoard (submitting a pdf scan of your handwritten work is fine) before the next class meeting.
+Each missing or late journal entry in Blackboard will result in a 2% reduction of your portfolio grade.
+The hard copies of journal entries will then be compiled by you as part of your portfolio.
+The portfolio will consist of your written work on the explorations and occasional summaries of assigned readings or reflections on the class explorations.
 Each portfolio will be graded on a holistic grading rubric. - There will be no make-up exams or make-up labs.
-For extenuating circumstances with documented evidence, options other than receiving a zero for the missed exam or lab will be considered. - In general, late work will not be accepted.
-One half of the assigned points will be deducted for work that is submitted after the due date if there is a legitimate and documentable excuse.
+For extenuating circumstances with documented evidence, options other than receiving a zero for the missed exam or lab will be considered.